 All teachers receive on-going staff development each year.
 During the first year of teaching within Tift County, in grades K to 3, teachers receive 40 hours of literacy training.
 After their initial training year, teachers continue to receive an additional 20 hours of staff development to extend their learning and implementation of the framework.
 The literacy coordinators support colleagues through demonstrations within teachers’ classrooms, observations, and coaching of the Literacy Collaborative framework.

 G.O.
-Bailey has 2 full time Literacy Collaborative coordinators who train and coach classroom teachers.
+Bailey has 1 full time Literacy Coach who train and coach classroom teachers.